Lazytangent/aws-s3-just-storage/README.md

 your bucket was created successfully, then you'll be taken back to the Amazon S3 Buckets page.

+## Adding Images

+![aws-s3-bucket-before-upload]

+Select the bucket that you just made.
+On the next page, you can click either "**Upload**" button.
+It will direct you to a page where you can upload files and/or folders to your bucket.
+On this next page, use the "**Add files**" button, "**Add folder**" button, or drag and drop your files to start the upload process.

+![aws-s3-upload]

+If you want these resources to be available publicly, which you probably do, then open up the "Permissions" details and choose the radio button by "Grant public-read access" to make the resources in this batch of uploads readable by anyone with the link.
+Once you've confirmed that the current settings are all correct, click the "Upload" button at he bottom of the page.

+![aws-s3-upload-permissions]

+You should arrive at an upload status page, and it might take a second before your files get uploaded.
+Once the files have been successfully uploaded,

+![aws-s3-upload-status]

+![aws-s3-bucket-after-upload]

 [AWS Console]: https://s3.console.aws.amazon.com/s3/home
 [aws-s3-buckets-page]: ./assets/aws-s3-buckets-page.png
+[aws-s3-bucket-before-upload]: ./assets/aws-s3-bucket-before-upload.png
+[aws-s3-upload]: ./assets/aws-s3-upload.png
+[aws-s3-upload-permissions]: ./assets/aws-s3-upload-permissions.png
+[aws-s3-upload-status]: ./assets/aws-s3-upload-status.png
+[aws-s3-bucket-after-upload]: ./assets/aws-s3-bucket-after-upload.png